 First – you naturally need to be a developer yourself, working or actively involved in the Java and Spring ecosystem.
 All of these articles are code-centric, so being in the trenches and able to code is instrumental.

 Any experience with our secondary areas – Scala, Kotlin, Linux, SQL, Ops – is a plus as well.

 Second – and it almost goes without saying – you should have an excellent command of the English language.

-An article usually takes about two rounds of review until it’s ready to go.
-All of this usually takes about 30 to 45 minutes of work for a small to a medium article and can take 60 minutes for larger writeups.
+So, that will be about, say, 30-45 minutes of work for a small to medium article and can take 60 minutes for larger writeups.